Hi, I’m Bri.

 I coach athletes across a wide range of experience levels — from those preparing for their first trail or ultratrail race to experienced runners seeking long-term performance gains.

 While my primary focus is trail and mountain ultrarunning, I also work with athletes preparing for non-race mountain objectives.
-This includes self-supported efforts, long mountain days, backpacking objectives, peak pushes, and FKTs, where durability, decision-making, and sustainable pacing matter as much as fitness.
+This includes self-supported efforts, long mountain days, backpacking objectives, peak pushes, and FKTs, where durability, decision-making, fueling, and sustainable pacing matter as much as fitness.

 Endurance Nutrition.